 Non-monogamous relationships have always been a part of civilized life.
 Yet non-monogamy has also evolved rapidly over the last 50 years.
 It’s entered mainstream relational & social life in many societies, within legal limits and cultural constraints.

-By freeing up desire, non-monogamy reshapes pair bonding.
-Relationship commitment and personal attachment cannot avoid making major adjustments to that change.
+By reshaping commitment, non-monogamy alters pair bonding.
+Desire, which precedes commitment (in Western & post-industrial cultures), cannot avoid making major adjustments to that change.

-Non-monogamous people are most often raised in monogamy-oriented households, or within that dominant culture.
-For many, managing the outcomes of that can take years to grasp and practice ethically.
+Yet non-monogamous people are most often raised in monogamy-oriented households, or within that dominant culture.
+Therefore, for many, managing the realities of non-monogamy can take years to grasp, much less practice ethically.

 Ethical non-monogamy (ENM) emerged as a functional framework, using transparency and customized, modifiable agreements.
 They replace ‘cheating’: the covert outsourcing of sex and/or emotional fulfillment.

 ENM is a personal development process – whether you begin adult relational life in this way, or transition to it.
 At its best, ENM steers people to develop a strong, clear sense of self.

 ENM is a map for those who responsibly want and choose concurrent partners.
 It’s a framework based on honoring agreements which allow people to manage multiple emotionally significant relationships.